vcm79503/Project1/README.md

 QUERY 9 (complex): What is the most common Food/Drink pairing in orders?
 <img width="625" alt="Screenshot 2025-03-20 at 11 50 58 AM" src="https://github.com/user-attachments/assets/c5dcc46c-226c-4810-91b4-1f9736abcd51" />

 Query 9 allows managers to see what are the most frequently paired items from both food and drink menu options.
 Combination orders typically lead to a higher total order price, so it’s worthwhile for managers to research this information.
 This query lists the foodItem/drinkItem pair and the number of times that pair was ordered across all bars in our database.
-Finally, the results are displayed by order frequency in descending order
+Finally, the results are displayed by order frequency in descending order.

 QUERY 10 (complex): List suppliers, their contact info, and the number of instances where food item ingredients are low/out of stock
 <img width="626" alt="Screenshot 2025-03-20 at 11 51 41 AM" src="https://github.com/user-attachments/assets/eeccd696-347b-4ff5-9fe6-a2c1a5c8564f" />